SonerAbay/AWS-SageMaker-Groundtruth-Tracker-Slack-Bot/README.md

-# AWS SageMaker Groundtruth WorkerActivity Tracker Slack Bot
+# AWS SageMaker Groundtruth Activity Tracker Slack Bot

 *This repo is created to track the image labeling performance of your private workforce on SageMaker Groundtruth.*